Please Note: The final three research grants were awarded in 2021

 This project will fund eight collaborative research projects between faculty of UoG and faculty of Queen’s University.
 This research will advance practical knowledge and measures for (a) inclusion of youth with disabilities within primary, secondary, or tertiary education and/or (b) improved community-based rehabilitation (CBR) practices that enable access to and quality of schooling for young people with disabilities.
 Research should be relevant to Ethiopia specifically or the continent of Africa more generally.
-If you are a UoG or Queen’s faculty and are interested to submit a proposal, please check Call for Proposals and FAQ for details.
+If you are a UoG or Queen’s faculty and are interested to submit a proposal, please check FAQ for details.

 Collaborative research projects will answer questions related to access, quality, and relevance of education or CBR programming for people with disabilities and will address gaps in research and practice in Ethiopia and regionally.
 Some examples of types of projects this Request for Proposal will fund include (but are not limited to):